-Electricity for the solar PV facility itself will be sourced from the power generated since will be sourced from the nearest municipal power point i.e. the nearest metered municipal alternating current (AC) power supply point.
+Electricity for the solar PV facility itself will be sourced from the power generated by the facility itself.

-The proposed development of a telecommunication mast will not produce waste or use water during its operational phase.
-The small amount of domestic waste produced during construction will be removed for disposal at the nearest registered municipal waste site.
+The proposed development will not produce waste or use water during its operational phase.
+Domestic waste produced during construction will be removed for disposal at the nearest registered municipal waste site.